Frontotemporal lobar degeneration: Society

-United States Senator Pete Domenici (R-NM) was a known sufferer of FTLD, and the illness was the main reason behind his October 4, 2007, announcement of retirement at the end of his term.
+United States Senator Pete Domenici (R-NM) suffered from FTLD, and the illness was the main reason for his October 4, 2007 announcement of retirement at the end of his term in office.
 American film director, producer, and screenwriter Curtis Hanson died as a result of FTLD on September 20, 2016.
 British journalist Ian Black died from the disease on January 22, 2023.